How to quantify long-time rotational motion in molecular systems: Introduction

 that defines $\Dr$ as a long-time rotational diffusion constant.
 This approach has been used extensively in the literature on supercooled liquids, even though some have noted that this observable may lead to results that are difficult to interpret~\cite{kawasaki_spurious_2019}, or that are interpreted as challenging the very concept of a rotational diffusion constant~\cite{chong2009coupling}.
 We will show that the integral method is in fact mathematically inconsistent, because it incorrectly assumes that three-dimensional rotation matrices commute.
 As a result, the time integral accumulates small errors that eventually prevent the correct evaluation of $\Dr$ at large times.

-In this paper, we demonstrate that in molecular systems where rotational dynamics is slow or intermittent, the two family of existing approaches have such severe limitations that they fail to capture the correct value and temperature evolution of a long-time rotational diffusion constant.
+In this paper, we demonstrate that in molecular systems where rotational dynamics is slow or intermittent, the two families of existing approaches have such severe limitations that they fail to capture the correct value and temperature evolution of a long-time rotational diffusion constant.
 This problem is particularly acute for supercooled molecular liquids, where both types of measurements completely fail, and thus they provide an incorrect physical picture of the relation between rotational and translational motion at the molecular scale and of the evolution of rotational dynamics across the glass transition.
+The method and analysis we propose here are specifically aimed at computer simulations, where the orientation of molecules is accurately known at all times.
+Our goal is to extract physically correct and accurate physical observables to quantify rotational dynamics at large times.

 To support these claims, we introduce a family of relatively simple models for angular rotational motion that are inspired by continuous time random walk models that were initially created to describe translational diffusion in complex media~\cite{montroll1965random}.
 By carefully creating these analytic models, we will expose the limits and problems encountered with conventional methods, and show their inability to follow the gradual transition between a diffusive fluid to an arrested solid.
 We will then propose an empirical method that allows us to extract a rotational diffusion constant for systems displaying complex orientational dynamics.
 We demonstrate its applicability in a series of models of increasing complexity that mimic the slow and heterogeneous dynamics of supercooled molecular fluids in both liquid and glass phases.
 We conclude that the concept of a long-time rotational diffusion constant can be valid in supercooled molecular fluids, but that it was not properly accessed in earlier numerical simulations.
 In addition, it cannot be easily determined using scattering experiments but could be determined in confocal microscopy studies of colloidal systems.
 We discuss the implications of our work, that should be broadly applicable to revisit the molecular dynamics of fluids characterised by slow and anomalous rotational dynamics.